ravendra-01/turbo-hotwire/README.md

 #### Features

-- Implemented authentication using devise
+- Implemented authentication using devise.
-- Used Bootstrap for styling
+- Used Bootstrap for styling.
-- Used Turbo Stream and Stimulus Controller
+- Used Turbo Stream and Stimulus Controller.